yasminfrost-IT/ISDMTute12Group4/CompetitiveAdvantages.md

 -	Efficient system of orders going straight into the database that are easily assessible
 -	 Staff can keep track and up to date with new information system

+•	Budgeting
+-	 Run budget things keep the organization working.
+Illustrations of Run budget things incorporate mission-critical server substitutions, key program updates and work force costs related with regulating and keeping up the IT framework on a day-to-day premise.
+-	 Develop budget things offer assistance the organization present unused capabilities or progress existing ones.
+Develop activities might incorporate the execution of modern program that creates operations more proficient, the buy of a modern firewall that gives extra security from cyber dangers or an overhaul of the organization’s site that progresses interactivity with clients.
+-	Oganizations that have to trim IT budgets should avoid cutting Run initiatives.
+Such cuts would introduce operational risk.
+-	Change budget things are inquire about- and-development-type exercises.
+These activities might look for to distinguish, for case, the correct advances for modern organizational capabilities; essential changes to trade forms; or a unused item or benefit advertising.

 Possible effects of failure for the business information system